CAST-Extend/com.castsoftware.uc.qualitycubereport/README.md

 # com.castsoftware.uc.qualitycubereport
-This extension allows to export the quality rules from https://technologies.castsoftware.com Rest API into an Excel report
+This extension allow to export the latest quality cube from https://technologies.castsoftware.com Rest API into an Excel report file